What are the Signs and Symptoms of a Hormone Imbalance?

 Stress

 Under stress, the ovaries may not work well, if at all.
 Thus, stress can have a hormone-depleting effect.
-Under stress, reproduction is not a priority and very intense stress can even temporarily shut down the reproductive organs as they are not key to survival and other organs like your heart and lungs are.
+Under stress, reproduction is not a priority.
+Very intense stress can even temporarily shut down the reproductive organs as they are not key to survival, and other organs like your heart and lungs are.
 Stress also increases the demand for certain vitamins and minerals that are necessary to cope with stress, thereby depleting them and causing a deficiency.
 These same vitamins and minerals help your body balance your hormones.
-Stress also increases prolactin levels that interfere with the normal function of the ovaries.
+Stress also increases prolactin levels, which interfere with the normal function of the ovaries.

 Poor Liver Detoxification

-In order to remove chemicals, pollution, and pesticides that may disrupt hormones your liver requires certain vitamins and minerals.
+Your liver requires certain vitamins and minerals to remove chemicals, pollution, and pesticides that may disrupt hormones.
 These include pyridoxal-5-phosphate, magnesium, vitamin B12, 5-MTHF, indole-3-carbinol, and calcium-d-glucarate.
 There are genetic mutations, such as the relatively common MTHFR mutation, that will negatively impact your liver’s ability to remove waste.
-The same process is used to remove excess hormones such as DHT and estrogen.
+The same process removes excess hormones such as DHT and estrogen.

 Your Endocrine System Isn’t Working Normally

-There are several influences on your endocrine (or hormone-producing) system.
-Stress, vitamin and mineral deficiencies, menstrual cycles, menopause/perimenopause, post-partum hormone changes, pollutants that disrupt hormones, and insulin levels to name several.
-Appropriate testing to identify the specific systems that aren’t working correctly helps to guide us to the correct treatment.
-Any of these hormone-disrupting situations can be corrected through natural treatments like diet, exercise, stress reductions, vitamins, minerals, and herbs.
+Several influences influence your endocrine (or hormone-producing) system, including stress, vitamin and mineral deficiencies, menstrual cycles, menopause/perimenopause, post-partum hormone changes, pollutants that disrupt hormones, and insulin levels.
+Appropriate testing to identify the specific systems that aren’t working correctly helps guide us to the correct treatment.
+Natural treatments like diet, exercise, stress reduction, vitamins, minerals, and herbs can correct any hormone-disrupting situations.

 Dr. Pamela has practiced as a naturopathic doctor in Toronto since 1999.
 She has received numerous “Best Naturopath in Toronto” awards.
 She is registered with the College of Naturopaths of Ontario.